johnsonjh/dps8m-proxy/README.md

   `--no-banner`.

 * The `--no-banner` command disables only those lines described above.
-  It does *not* disable the file-based banner content.
+  It does *not* disable the file‑based banner content.
 These are the three primary text files which can be displayed to connecting SSH users: